Yale University — New Asia College (YUNA) Exchange

 The YUNA Exchange matches eight students from Yale University with eight students from New Asia College at The Chinese University of Hong Kong for a unique six-month, themed, academic and cultural exchange program.
 Yale participants plan a two-week visit in New Haven, travel to Hong Kong over Yale’s spring break, and conduct research on the theme.
 Many students cite YUNA as one of the most important experiences of their time at Yale, both for the personal growth it allows and for the friendships that are formed through the program.

-The theme for the 2015-2016 YUNA Exchange will be National Identity and Citizenship.
+The theme for the 2015-2016 YUNA Exchange is National Identity and Citizenship.

 YUNA is one of the programs that best embody the six decade long partnership between the Yale-China Association and New Asia College.
 For more than twenty years, the program has brought some of the brightest and most curious students from Yale and from New Asia together to explore shared issues in very different cultures.
 Recent themes have included Sovereignty and Society; Migration and Cultural Integration; Innovation, Creativity, and Social Change; Capitalism and Society; and Social Justice.